 Are you a get ahead person or a last minute merchant?
 I am most definitely the former (yes I was that annoying person who always had their homework done a day early!).
 I particularly like getting ahead where food is concerned…there is a wonderful feeling knowing you’ve got dinner all sorted and organised and chuntering away in the oven hours before dinner time.
-This slow cooked chilli beef is perfect for those sorts of days when you want to get ahead.
+This Slow Cooked Chunky Beef Chilli is perfect for those sorts of days when you want to get ahead.

-It only takes a few minutes to put this dish together earlier in the day, then it happily spends the next 3 hours or so (it’s flexible) doing it’s stuff in the oven, not to mention filling the house with the most amazing aromas.
+It only takes a few minutes to put this dish together earlier in the day, then it happily spends the next 3 hours or so (it’s flexible) doing it’s stuff in the oven (or 6-8 hours in the slow cooker), not to mention filling the house with the most amazing aromas.
 All you need to do is make some rice or heat some tortillas right before you want to eat and you are done.
 Oh the smugness at having dinner sorted hours before it’s needed!

 The idea for this meal came from the fact I LOVE the flavours of a good Chilli con Carne, but I’m not mad keen on mince – I’m just not that big a fan of the texture of mince and I feel the flavour is not a patch on the flavour I get from all the slow cooked beef dishes I love (my Beef Bourguignon and my Hungarian Beef Goulash in particular).
 So I decided to combine the flavours of a chilli with the gorgeous, meltingly tender texture and delicious flavour of slow cooked beef – the result is out of this world and has had me kicking myself for not trying this before now.